cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         # Function `TurboSHAKE128(M, D, L)` is as defined in
         # Section 2.2 of [TurboSHAKE].
         #
-        # Implementation note: Rather than re-generate the output
+        # Implementation note: rather than re-generate the output
         # stream each time `next()` is invoked, most implementations
         # of TurboSHAKE128 will expose an "absorb-then-squeeze" API
         # that allows stateful handling of the stream.